MaggieAppleton/the-grist-mill/Planning/features/filter_rank_system.md

 - We will not run the above `ALTER TABLE` statements at runtime.
 They describe the target schema.
 Actual behavior in `backend/database.js` will:
   - Create `content_items` with all new columns from the start: `primary_research_statement_id`, `best_relevance_tier`, `best_final_score`, `is_favorite`, `favorited_at`.
   - Create new tables `research_statements`, `user_ratings`, and `content_features`, plus their indexes, using `CREATE TABLE IF NOT EXISTS` and `CREATE INDEX IF NOT EXISTS`.
+  - `research_statements.keywords` and `negative_keywords` are stored as JSON arrays (TEXT).
+Validation occurs at the API layer.
   - Extend the existing schema guard to require the new `content_items` columns; if any required column is missing, drop and recreate `content_items` automatically on startup.
   - For simplicity during prototyping, if non-trivial shape changes are needed to new tables, delete `backend/grist_mill.db` and restart to reinitialize everything cleanly.

 ## Implementation Phases

-### Phase 8A: Research Statement Management
+### Phase 8A: Research Topic Management

-**Goal**: Allow users to create and manage multiple research statements
+**Goal**: Allow users to create and manage multiple research topics (title, keywords, negative keywords, research statement)

-#### Task 8A.1: Backend Research Statement API
+#### Task 8A.1: Backend Research Topic API

-- [ ] Create research statement CRUD endpoints
+- [ ] Create research statement CRUD endpoints (name/title, statement, keywords, negative_keywords, is_active)
-- [ ] Add validation for statement text (min/max length)
+- [ ] Add validation for statement text (min/max length) and keyword arrays (array of non-empty strings)
-- [ ] Support for activating/deactivating statements
+- [ ] Support for activating/deactivating topics
-- [ ] Default research statement creation
+- [ ] Default research topic creation

-**Commit**: "Add research statement management API"
+**Commit**: "Add research topic management API"

-#### Task 8A.2: Frontend Research Statement UI
+#### Task 8A.2: Frontend Research Topic UI

-- [ ] Settings page for managing research statements
+- [ ] Settings page for managing research topics
-- [ ] Form for creating/editing statements
+- [ ] Form for creating/editing: title, research statement, keywords, negative keywords
-- [ ] Toggle for active/inactive statements
+- [ ] Toggle for active/inactive topics
 - [ ] Validation and error handling

-**Commit**: "Add research statement management UI"
+**Commit**: "Add research topic management UI"

 #### Task 8A.3: Statement Embedding Generation